EwarJames/alx-zero_day/0x01-emacs/README.md

-This directory is about emacs and related projects
+This directory contain commands for emacs